Generalized Kummer surfaces over finite fields: Introduction

-The author thanks Yuri Zarhin and Matthias Sch\" utt for interesting discussions and WonTae Hwang for his remarks on the paper.
-The author is a Simons-IUM contest winner and thanks its sponsors and jury.
+The work was supported by the Israel Science Foundation, grant No. 1405/22 I would like to thank Yuri Zarhin for interesting discussions and Matthias Sch\" utt for email exchanges.
+I also thank WonTae Hwang for his remarks on the paper.
+I am a Simons-IUM contest winner, and I am grateful to its sponsors and jury.